 Trainees expect the trainer to know what they’re talking about, and that includes knowing how to use the technology used to present the training.

-The standards of organization and behavior for delivering PowerPoint presentations applies to remote trainings, so familiarize yourself with some of the presentation sins to avoid.
+The standards of organization and behavior for delivering PowerPoint presentations apply to remote training, so familiarize yourself with some of the presentation sins to avoid.
 Beyond that, here are a few simple guidelines:

 Among the volume of literature on what constitutes effective teaching and training, a few techniques are particularly important when dealing with trainees who aren’t in the same room:

 Remote training promises to add flexibility to training programs while reducing costs, but doing it effectively requires adopting some new techniques.
-With a little practice, remote training may become as comfortable as having everyone in the room.
+Check out Mindflash for your remote training and onboarding needs.
+Request a demonstration of the Mindflash platform to learn more.

 Image used under Creative Commons by Flickr user photosteve101.